kmkurn/text2array/README.rst

     >>> list(dataset)
     [{'ws': ['john', 'talks']}, {'ws': ['john', 'loves', 'mary']}, {'ws': ['mary']}]

-Note that because ``StreamDataset`` is an iterable, you can't ask for its length nor access by index, but it can be iterated over.
+Because ``StreamDataset`` is an iterable, you can't ask for its length nor access by index, but it can be iterated over.

 Shuffling dataset